Things You'll Need:

 Step 2

 Make calaveras, or skeleton figures, to symbolize the deceased as they were when they were alive.
-These figures often depict the special interests of the departed (such as playing the guitar or dancing) and how they physically looked.
-The calaveras are placed on the second level of the ofrendas.
+Depict the special interests of the departed, such as playing the guitar or dancing, and how they physically looked.
+Place the calaveras on the second level of the altar.

 Step 3

-Add mementos to the ofrendas to assist spirits in finding the correct house and family to visit during Day of the Dead.
-These items might consist of personal items familiar to the deceased, such as jewelry, instruments or cigars.
+Add mementos to the altar to assist spirits in finding the correct house and family to visit during Day of the Dead.
+These items might consist of personal items familiar to the deceased, such as jewelry or musical instruments.

 Step 4

-Add favorite Day of the Dead foods to the ofrendas, such as candied sugar skulls and sweet breads (known as pan de muertos) or hojaldra.
-Favorite beverages of the deceased, such as wine, may also be placed on the altar or shrine.
-However, it is also customary to provide water and salt for purification of the ofrendas and visiting souls.
+Add favorite Day of the Dead foods to the shrine, such as candied sugar skulls, sweet breads or hojaldra.
+Place favorite beverages of the deceased, such as wine, on the altar or shrine.
+It is customary to provide water and salt for purification of the shrine and visiting souls.

 Step 5

-Surround the ofrendas with plenty of candles (taking proper safety precautions, of course).
-Also, it is traditional to place four candles on the top level of the ofrendas altar to represent the four directions: North, East, South and West.
+Surround the altar with plenty of candles.
+Place four candles on the top level of the altar to represent the four directions: north, east, south and west.

 Step 6